bitwarden/help/_articles/miscellaneous/cli.md

 bw get template item
 ```

-Some templates are meant to be used a sub-objects to another template's properties.
+Some templates are meant to be used as sub-objects to another template's properties.
 For example, the `item.login` template is to be used with the `item` template's `login` property.

 ### Enums